Podcast

 In Episode 15 of Reflection, we explore the Qur’anic concept of ulī al-amr, those vested with authority, as articulated in Qur’an 4:59.

 We examine how the Qur’an frames authority, knowledge, and obedience, and why this verse has shaped debates on leadership and communal identity.
 Drawing on Tafsīr al-Mīzān, we reflect on the logic of legitimate authority.
 We consider the relationship between knowledge, moral responsibility, and ethical trust.
-The Shīʿī interpretation emerges through textual and rational analysis.
-Rather than personalities, the focus remains on divine stewardship and the safeguarding of revelation.

 Dec 12, 2025